kubeedge/kubeedge/docs/proposals/sig-node/support-edge-nodes-report-events.md

 ## Introduction

-Kubernetes (k8s) Event is a report of an event occured somewhere in the k8s cluster.
+Kubernetes (k8s) Event is a report of an event occurred somewhere in the k8s cluster.
 It generally denotes some state change in the system.
 Some examples of k8s events are as follows:
 1. A pod is allocated to a specific node.
 2. A node failed to pull a specific image since image registry is not accessible.
 3. A Pod is evicted by a node because of insuffucient node resource.